-About J. Miles McKinney, Jr.
+About Miles McKinney

 After joining The Woodlands Community Service Corporation in 2000 in the Covenant Administration Department, Mr. McKinney was called upon to develop and assume the newly formed position of Director of Legislative and Government Affairs for the Community Associations of The Woodlands in 2005.
 He served in this capacity until joining The Woodlands Township in 2010.
-Mr. McKinney is a past President and current Board member of the Greater Houston Community Associations Institute.
-He also served as Treasurer and Board member of the Texas Legislative Action Committee.

-Mr. McKinney currently serves as South Montgomery County Woodlands Chamber of Commerce Team Leader for the Legislative Team that sponsors the Whistle Stop Tour Luncheon for candidates seeking federal, state and local political offices.
-He led the 2009 Montgomery County Day at the Capitol Team co-sponsored by the six chambers of commerce in Montgomery County.
-Mr. McKinney is an active member of the Greater Houston Partnership Local Relations Committee working on public policy issues important to the thirteen-county Gulf Coast Planning region.
+Miles served as Vice-President of Government Relations and as a member of the Board of Directors of the Chamber for three years.
+He served as Team Leader for the Legislative Team that sponsors the Whistle Stop Tour Luncheon for candidates seeking federal, state and local political offices.
+He also led the Montgomery County Day at the Capitol effort that is co-sponsored by the six chambers of commerce in Montgomery County.
+Mr. McKinney participated as an active member of the Greater Houston Partnership Local Relations, State Relations and Federal Relations Committees working on public policy issues important to the thirteen-county Gulf Coast Planning region.

-Mr. McKinney worked 25 years in the petroleum industry with ARCO, AMOCO and British Petroleum, serving in U.S. and foreign assignments.
-He dealt with domestic state and federal governments, foreign governments and the European Union in the development of energy and regulatory policy to support new business ventures.
-Mr. McKinney developed company policy and advocated positions on energy issues before U.S. Public Utility Commissions and the Federal Energy Regulatory Commission as well as provided testimony before the U.S. Senate.
-He was responsible for development of company foreign government and regulatory policy for natural gas and power in European, Middle Eastern, African and Asian countries.
+Prior to joining the Township, Mr. McKinney worked 25 years in the petroleum industry with Atlantic Richfield Company, Amoco Oil Company and British Petroleum, serving in U.S. and foreign assignments.
+He worked with U.S. state and federal governments, foreign governments and the European Union in the development of energy and regulatory policy to support natural gas and power business ventures.
+Mr. McKinney developed company policy and advocated positions on energy issues before the lower-48 state Public Utility Commissions and the U. S. Federal Energy Regulatory Commission as well as provided testimony before the United States Senate.
+He was responsible for development of company regulatory policy supporting natural gas and power business ventures in European, Middle Eastern, African and Asian countries.